The world of water filters is quite contentious.

 There are a few important areas where the Berkey gravity fed filters are not worth it, however.
 For some people, anyway.

-It’s good peace of mind that the filters can back up what the company claims so you can drink the water without worrying about it.
-Berkey does their own tests and says that they remove the listed contaminants, but there is no way to know if it is true unless you buy it and run your own tests afterward.
+It’s good peace of mind that the filters can back up what the company claims so you can drink the water without worrying.
+Berkey does their own tests and says that they remove the listed contaminants, but there is no way to know if it is true unless you run your own tests.
 This can be expensive and inconvenient.